a-h/templ/README.md

 <div id="address1">{%= addr.Address1 %}</div>
 ```

 You can also have dynamic attributes that use template parameter, other Go variables that happen to be in scope, or call Go functions that return a string.
-Don't worry about HTML encoding element text and attribute value, that will be taken care of.
+Don't worry about HTML encoding element text and attribute values, that will be taken care of automatically.

 ```
 <a href={%= p.URL %}>{%= strings.ToUpper(p.Name()) %}</a>